saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 ```

 ### Companion objects
+- kotlin does not have static class or method.
+We can create a top level method or create a method in top level object(singleton?).
+- In kotlin static method are implemented using companion objects.
+These are accessible from Java code.
+- You can directly access the methods of inner class by using "companion" keyword.
+This way you can skip the derefrencing of inner class.
+- Each class can have only single companion object.
+- The methods of inner class can be accesed from java by annotating them by "JvmStatic".
 - Ties the initialization of an object to a class instance.
+- Companion objects:these are scoped to instance of other class.
 - A companion object is declaredwithin another class declaration using the companion modifier.
 A class can haveno more than one companion object.
 - There are two cases in which a companion object will be initialized.
 First, a companion object is initialized when its enclosing class is initialized.
 This makes it a good place for singleton data that has a contextual connection to a class definition.
 Second, a companion object is initialized when one of its properties or functions is accessed directly.
 - The contents of this companion object will not be loaded until either PremadeWorldMap is initialized or load is called.
 And no matter how many times PremadeWorldMap is instantiated, there will only ever be one instance of its companion object.